 This ensemble focuses on improvisation and a variety of instrumental jazz techniques and styles.
 Jazz Band One will perform advanced jazz literature at select concerts, festivals, and contests.
+This class may be offered before or after school.

 Jazz Band 2